Go to the previous, next section.

 Function: long int atol (const char *string)

-This function is similar to the strtol function with a base
+This function is similar to the strtol

-argument of 10, except that it need not detect overflow errors.
+, except that it need not detect overflow errors.

-The atol function is provided mostly for compatibility with
+function is provided mostly for compatibility with

-existing code; using strtol is more robust.
+existing code; using strtol

 Function: int atoi (const char *string)

-This function is like atol, except that it returns an int
+, except that it returns an int

-value rather than long int.
-The atoi function is also
+value rather than long int

-considered obsolete; use strtol instead.
+considered obsolete; use strtol

 Here is a function which parses a string as a sequence of integers and returns the sum of them: